AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 **Done** - the issues have been completed.

-When dragging issue between the columns on Agile board it changes the status of issue.
+When a developer drags an issue on the Agile board, the issue changes its status.
-1. When developer assignees issue he dragging it **In Progress**, it means he starts to work.
+1. When a developer assignees issue he dragging it into the **In Progress** column, it means he starts to work.

-1. After the work is done he opens a new PR and requests review from collaborators, it means that the issue can be dragged to **PR**.
+1. After the work is done he opens a new PR and requests review from collaborators, at the same time the issue should be dragged into the **PR** column.

 1. If all reviewers approve the task and it is merged, the task must be dragged in the **Done** section.